TrilokRayapati/Product-Recommendation-System/README.md

 Thanks for checking out my project!
 Feel free to connect with me on LinkedIn or view more at GitHub.

-1. Create a GitHub repo named `Product-Recommendation-System`.
-2. Upload your project code and `README.md` file (above).
-3. Add your GitHub link in your resume under **Projects**, like this:

 > **Product Recommendation System Using Meta-Path Discovery**
 > Built a user-personality-based recommendation engine using Python, SVM, and HIN logic.
 Solved cold-start issues and improved accuracy.
 > GitHub: [github.com/rayapatitrilok/Product-Recommendation-System](https://github.com/rayapatitrilok/Product-Recommendation-System)